meilisearch/specifications/text/0001-frontend-disable-prod.md

 ### Motivation

-This frontend was developed for testing purposes, and it should not be present in a production environment.
+This frontend was developed for testing purposes, therefore it should only be present in a production environment.

 ### Prior Art and R&D